AlbertDang46/CS165_Project/README.md

 server.key	// Server's private key
 ```

 2. The given starter code has only two files, `server/server.c` and `client/client.c`.
 I want to add another file to implement the proxy.
+How do I do it?

 This project uses CMake to build code, and therefore has a `CMakeLists.txt` file located in `src/`.
 You can read the file as follows:
 ```